fedefloris/Libft/README.md

 My personal C library used at 42Born2Code.

 ## What is libft?
-Libft is a 42 project where we have to re-implement some standard C library functions + some additional ones that we gonna use in every project written in C.
+Libft is a 42 project where we have to re-implement some standard C library functions + some additional ones.

 For more details look at the [subject](subject.pdf).